alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Add fate mechanic, potential options: reroll, gain extra 2 AP during turn, reduce damage (❌)
     - Potentially have a limit of fate that can be used per extended long rest
+    - Non Spellcasting Characters should have more fate as they are less relient on the cosmic plane.
+    - Warlock should not have any Fate at all but a substitude ability where they can essentially gate fate abilities/bonus by gaining corruption.
 - Make Origin a bit more interactive, let the Players have a bit more agency or empower them to do something with it. (❌)
     - Each character should have a goal upon completion they get extra Fate (❌)
 - Try creating some sort of party/combo mechanic if possible or maybe general party upgrades like a synergy stat (❌)